 - Email as default system webhhook

-When an integration app is first created our IT system monitoring platform creates several app specific alerts.
-User account email is used as a default notification mechanism to send those alert notifications.
-If you want to use any of the popular third party messaging services that you use in your operations workflow, you can do so by creating related webhook integration.
+When an App is first created you may find that Sematext automatically created several App default, integration-specific alerts.
+User account email is used as a default notification hook to send those alert notifications.
+If you want to use any of the popular third party messaging services that you use in your operations workflow, you can do so by creating related notification hook integration.

 App Table View¶

-Once one or more apps have been created, Apps Table will display all the created apps and provide overview as well as app menu from where you can:
+Once one or more Apps have been created, the Apps Table will display all the created Apps and provide overview as well as App menu from where you can: